Dannyliux/arduinointernship/README.md

 2. Make sure the Arduino IDE is installed on each computer
 3. Follow the step-by-step wiring diagrams in [`resources/diagrams`](./resources/diagrams)
 4. Start with **Project 1 (Button Hold)** before moving to Project 2
-5. Use the lesson plan for timing and facilitation guidance *(coming soon)*
+5. Use the lesson plan for timing and facilitation guidance

 ---